Mom Refuses To Give All The Kids Dino Nuggets, Family Says She’s Being Unfair

 Balancing Preferences and Nutrition

 Balancing nutritional needs with children's food preferences can be a daunting task for parents.
-Dr. David Katz, a health expert, recommends a flexible approach.
-He suggests that parents offer a balanced meal but allow children to choose which components they want to eat.
+A flexible approach suggests that parents offer a balanced meal but allow children to choose which components they want to eat.

 This method respects children's autonomy while ensuring they receive essential nutrients.
-Katz notes that this can also reduce mealtime battles, as children feel more in control of their choices without compromising their health.
+This can also reduce mealtime battles, as children feel more in control of their choices without compromising their health.

 Some call her decision practical.
 Others see it as unfair to the other kids.
 But fairness doesn’t always mean sameness—and sometimes compassion looks different from one plate to another.